RichardLitt/awesome-fantasy/README.md

 * [The Name of the Wind](https://www.goodreads.com/book/show/186074.The_Name_of_the_Wind) [4.55]
 * [The Wise Man's Fear](https://www.goodreads.com/book/show/1215032.The_Wise_Man_s_Fear) [4.56]

-> The Kingkiller Chronicle is a fantasy trilogy by Patrick Rothfuss, telling the autobiography of Kvothe, an adventurer and famous musician.
+> "The Kingkiller Chronicle is a fantasy trilogy by Patrick Rothfuss, telling the autobiography of Kvothe, an adventurer and famous musician.
 >
 > The plot is divided into two different action threads: the present, where Kvothe tells the story of his life to Devan Lochees (known as Chronicler) in the main room of his inn, and Kvothe's past, the story in question, which makes up the majority of the books.
 The present-day interludes are in the third person from the perspective of multiple characters, while the story of Kvothe's life is told entirely in the first person from his own perspective.
 >
-> The series also contains many meta-fictional stories-within-stories from varying perspectives, most of which are recounted by Kvothe, having been heard from other characters in his past.
+> The series also contains many meta-fictional stories-within-stories from varying perspectives, most of which are recounted by Kvothe, having been heard from other characters in his past."

 #### [The Lightbringer Series](https://www.goodreads.com/series/49673-lightbringer) *by [Brent Weeks](https://en.wikipedia.org/wiki/Brent_Weeks)*